 The cable needs about 100 hours to burn-in.
 The cable is incredibly musical over the full frequency range, the highs are extremely detailed, the mids are smooth, the bass is tight and controlled.
 Overall you will be amazed at the Glasshouse Interconnect Cable No. 2, so go on have a go, buy one today.

 Instructions: Please refer to Pictures 2 & 3

 - For the kit we will provide the correct length of 3 twisted strands of the Mundorf sheathed silver gold wire.

-- Take one end and strip one of the wires exposeing 8mm of wire.
-To strip the wire we have found the best method is to use a sharp stanley knife blade to take off a little of the PTFE sleeving and peel it back.
+- Take one end and strip one of the wires exposing 8mm of wire.
+To strip the wire we have found the best method is to use a sharp Stanley knife blade to take off a little of the PTFE sleeving and peel it back.

 - Bend the exposed wire in half and tin with the Mundorf 3.8% silver gold solder provided, this is the signal wire.

 - Take the remaining 2 wires (earth) and cut back 15mm from the soldered tip of the signal.
 Expose 5mm of wire on both strands, twist together and tin with solder.